-- □ All State of Michigan motor vehicle laws apply on school grounds. - □ Students are not permitted to use their cars or go to their cars during school hours without prior approval from the school office. - $\hfill\square$ Students must exercise extreme caution when driving on school grounds. - Students going to Heartlands Institute of Technology vocational school may not use their cars without the prior approval of both the home school administrators and the vocational school administrators.
-If there is a bus available, Heartland Students are required to take the bus. - □ Keys to vehicles should be removed from the car after parking.
+- □ All State of Michigan motor vehicle laws apply on school grounds. - □ Students are not permitted to use their cars or go to their cars during school hours without prior approval from the school office. - $\hfill\square$ Students must exercise extreme caution when driving on school grounds. - □ Keys to vehicles should be removed from the car after parking.
 Vehicles should be locked. - Students are required to leave the parking lot on West St. in the right lane only.
-West St. is a two way street and students are not allowed to use the left lane when exiting the parking lot onto Grand River Ave.

-- □ Students who drive to school must maintain regular attendance.
+West St. is a two way street and students are not allowed to use the left lane when exiting the parking lot onto Grand River Ave. - □ Students who drive to school must maintain regular attendance.
 St. Patrick School will not accept any transportation related excuses for being tardy to school.
-Excessive tardiness to school will not be tolerated and may result in the loss of parking privileges. - □ Under emergency dismissal conditions, only the registered driver and an immediate family member will be permitted to leave school property in the vehicle. - □ If the school office dismisses a student due to illness, a parent or designee listed on the emergency card may be asked to pick up the student if it is deemed they are too ill to drive. - □ Students are not allowed to loiter in their vehicles or in the parking lot before or after school.
+Excessive tardiness to school will not be tolerated and may result in the loss of parking privileges. - □ Under emergency dismissal conditions, only the registered driver and an immediate family member will be permitted to leave school property in the vehicle.

+- □ If the school office dismisses a student due to illness, a parent or designee listed on the emergency card may be asked to pick up the student if it is deemed they are too ill to drive. - □ Students are not allowed to loiter in their vehicles or in the parking lot before or after school.